A two-day local briefing for people who want to quickly understand the town or city where they live or work.

 “The course challenged me to step out of my comfort zone and explore the region and my own leadership style from a range of different perspectives.
 The connections I made have proved enormously useful as well as with the public sector boards that I have since joined.
 It has helped me to make more rounded, better-informed, decisions throughout my career.
 It was the most effective learning I’ve ever done.”

-For more informations about the overall application process or for general questions, please get in touch using the online enquiries form.
+For more information about the overall application process or for general questions, please get in touch using the online enquiries form.

 The programme fee is €1,500.